LovejoyMhishi/E-Moto-Energy-Simulator/README.md

 # Usage
 - Ensure you have the necessary Python libraries installed (pandas, numpy, matplotlib, geopy, scipy).
+- Place your CSV data file in your project directory.
+- Ensure your GPS data has the same format as the CSV files provided in the repository.
 - Run the code in IntelliJ.
-- Input your GPS data in the provided format.
-- Ensure your GPS data has the same format as the CSV files provided in the repository.
 - The software will calculate the power and energy requirements of your electric motorcycle for the trip with the given GPS data.